Weather of 2015: Floods

 In January, floods in southeastern Africa killed more than 214 people in Malawi and Mozambique.
 In March, floods in Chile killed 25 people, and forced 3,000 people to stay in emergency shelters.
 Also in the month, floods in Tanzania killed 50 people.
 In April, a landslide in Salvador, Brazil killed at least 14 people.
 Also in the month, snowmelt triggered a landslide in Afghanistan, killing 52 people.
 In May, heavy rainfall triggered a landslide in Salgar, Colombia, killing 83 people.
 In June, floods in the country of Georgia killed 20 people.
 Also in June, heavy rainfall caused floods in Accra, the capital of the African nation of Ghana; the floods killed at least 25 people, while a petrol station explosion caused by the flooding killed at least 200 more people.
 In July, floods in Gujarat in western India killed 71 people and more than 81,000 cattle.
 Monsoon floods in India from October to December killed at least 470 people.
 In October, heavy rainfall in Guatemala triggered a major landslide in a village near Guatemala City, killing at least 280 people.
 Also in October, a cold front drew moisture from Hurricane Joaquin to produce floods across the eastern United States, killing 25 people and causing US$2.4 billion in damage.

 Tornadoes

 During the year, there were at least 1,178 tornadoes in the United States, which resulted in 36 fatalities.

 In April, a tornado killed three people in Myanmar.
 A tornado outbreak in Pakistan killed 45 people.
 Also in April, a tornado in Brazil killed two people.
 In addition, the 2015 Rochelle–Fairdale, Illinois tornado caused 2 deaths, 19 injuries and $11 million across central Illinois.
 Finally in April, a tornado in Pakistan causes 45 deaths.
 An outbreak in May killed at least five people and left US$1.5 billion in damage.
 Also in May, a tornado in Mexico, part of the 2015 Texas-Oklahoma flood and tornado outbreak, killed 14 people.
 As a result of the storm's damaging effects, 45 people were killed and over 200 were wounded.
 In July, a tornado in Italy killed one person.
+In late December, a tornado outbreak produced an EF4 tornado in Holly Springs, Mississippi with winds of 170 mph, causing 9 deaths.